ulb-sachsen-anhalt/digital-derivans/README.md

 The following example configuration contains global settings and subsequent generation steps.
 (Example directory and file layout like from [Usage section](#usage) assumed.)

-On global level, it sets the default JPG-quality to `75`, the number of parallel executors to `4` (recommended if at least 4 CPUs available) and determines the file for the logging-configuration.
+On global level, it sets the default JPEG-quality to `75`, the number of parallel executors to `4` (recommended if at least 4 CPUs available) and determines the file for the logging-configuration.

-1. Create JPGs from images in subdirectory `MAX` with compression rate 75, scale to maximal dimension 1000px and store in sub dir `IMAGE_75`.
+1. Create JPEG images from images in sub directory `MAX` with compression rate 75, scale to maximal dimension 1000px and store in sub dir `IMAGE_75`.
 2. Create PDF with images from `IMAGE_75`, add some PDF metadata and store file as `my_print.pdf` in current dir.